Chloehongrd/YoutubeTrendingVideos/README.md

 - Google Cloud SDK: For managing cloud resources and deployments.
 - YouTube Data API: For fetching video and channel data.
 - Python: For scripting and data processing.
-- Looker: For data visualization (coming soon).
+- Looker: For data visualization.
-- SQL: For data summaries
+- SQL: For data summaries.